mccallc/R-Copilot-Assisted-Coding-Workshop/README.md

 allows you to run the materials in the cloud in a virtual Visual Studio Code that will look basically like what is on your computer.
 No installation is necessary from your end, you only need an internet browser.
 To download your work from the codespace, right-click on the file you want to download in the `Explorer` panel on the left-hand side and click `Download...` (Note: you may have to click `Allow` on a security pop-up).
 If you are comfortable with Git, you can also fork this repository and commit your changes to your fork (instructions [here](https://docs.github.com/en/codespaces/getting-started/understanding-the-codespace-lifecycle#saving-changes-in-a-codespace)).

-**Even if you are using our codespace you must have your own GitHub Copilot subscription; the codespace is linked to your GitHub account.** If you are using a free GitHub account, you automatically get [120 free codespace core-hours per month](https://docs.github.com/en/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces).
-This 2 hour workshop should only use 4 core-hours.

 ## Run the Code

 Now that you have all the required software and materials, you need to open the code.